Buying at Auction

 - Pay your deposit - buyers not known to the auction will be required to leave a 10% deposit on all lots purchased, minimum of £500 per lot.
 Overseas buyers will be required to register and leave a £2,000 deposit prior to the auction commencing

 - The Truck and Trailer Auctions attracts a buyer's premium of £245 PLUS VAT on each lot, The Light Commercial Auctions attracts a buyer's premium of £220 PLUS VAT on each lot, unless an alternative buyer’s premium is stated in the catalogue, on the vehicle window sticker or announced by the auctioneer.

 - Pay the balance - all vehicles need to be paid for in full no later than 5:00pm on the next working day following the sale

-- Collect your vehicle - if you buy more than one vehicle you must have paid for them all in full before any one vehicle can be removed
+- Collect your vehicle - all vehicles must be removed from site within a fortnight of purchase.
+If you buy more than one vehicle you must have paid for them all in full before any one vehicle can be removed

 If you are unsuccessful and don't win any vehicles you were bidding on, then that's no problem.
 We have auctions every week with a constantly changing selection of stock.